Euaell/CNS_Assignment_02/README.md

 # CNS_Assignment_02

 In this project, most famous symmetric encryption algorithms are implemented.
-To open the app open `index.html`
+To use the app, open `index.html` in browser.

 - AES
 - DES